Orthelious/PDCP_Spring2019/units/0_CourseIntroduction/readme.md

 ***
 ### // 4.
 Semester Schedule and Course Unit Overview

-*Now, let's take a look at what we will be tackiling this semester:*
+*Now, let's take a look at what we will be tackling this semester:*

 * [Course Units and Semester Schedule](https://github.com/Orthelious/PDCP_Spring2019/blob/master/course_documents/CourseUnits_and_Schedule.md)